 - MediShield Life – The basic health insurance plan administered by the Central Provident Fund (CPF) of Singapore.
 MediShield Life provides universal coverage for Singaporean citizens.
 MediShield offers options with higher claim limits for hospital bills and some outpatient treatments in exchange for higher premiums.

-- Medisave – Every citizen contributes four to 10.5 percent of his or her monthly salary to a Medisave account (percentage varies with the individual’s age and yearly income).
+- Medisave – Every citizen contributes between 4 to 10.5 percent of his or her monthly salary to a Medisave account (percentage varies with the individual’s age and yearly income).
 The monthly contribution goes toward future personal healthcare expenses or those of an immediate family member.

-- Medifund – Medifund provides a safety net for people who do not have any money to pay off their medical bills, even after tapping every other resource available.
+- Medifund – Medifund provides a safety net for patients who face financial difficulties in paying off their medical bills, even after tapping every other resource available.

 Ministry of Health (MOH)

-Regulation of the healthcare industry comes under the purview of the MOH.
-The Ministry of Health is also the chief authority for determining what medicines, medical devices, and surgeries will be reimbursed by MediShield and by how much healthcare services will be subsidised.
-Aside from subsidising healthcare services and governing reimbursement strategy, the MOH distributes grants to innovators whose products in development offer improved efficacy over existing options.
+Regulation of the healthcare industry comes under the purview of the Ministry of Health (MOH).
+The MOH is also the chief authority for determining what medicines, medical devices, and surgeries will be reimbursed by MediShield and by how much healthcare services will be subsidized.
+Aside from subsidizing healthcare services and governing reimbursement strategy, the MOH distributes grants to innovators whose products in development offer improved efficacy over existing options.
 This grant process can serve as an initial point of access for innovative products whose price would otherwise disqualify them for reimbursement.

 Group Procurement Office and Group Purchasing Office